What is CrossFit?

 Kipping Pull-ups – If you’ve watched any CrossFit videos online or tuned into The Games, you’ve seen this exercise in action.
 The athletes, somehow, manage to effortlessly arc their bodies down, around and up to complete a pull-up.
 The athlete’s bodies never quit moving until they’re done or have to reset.
 To master this exercise, your best bet is to visit a box and get hands-on instruction.

-Air Squats – Although a simple movement, the air squat is a staple in CrossFit – generally performed in a very high rep range.
+Air Squats – Although a simple movement, the air squat is a staple, especially in beginner CrossFit workouts – generally performed in a very high rep range.
 Stand with your feet shoulder-width apart, squat down until your hips are below your knees, push through your heels to return to the starting position and immediately prepare for the next rep.

 Front Squat – Hold a barbell across the front of your shoulders and perform a squat.

 Overhead Squat – With a wide grip and arms extended, hold a barbell overhead and perform a squat.

 Pistol Squats – Think air squats but with only one leg.
 Stand on one leg (it’s always a good idea to stand next to something for balance, just in case) and extend the other leg out to the front.
 Maintain this position as you squat down on your supporting leg until your hips are lower than your knee.
 Press through your heel to return to standing.

 Thrusters – So, if you’re into strength and endurance this exercise is your jam.
 The thruster combines a front squat and an overhead press into one fluid movement – exhausting, yet satisfying.